Child Maltreatment - Physical Abuse

 - Do not give aspirin to children younger than 18 years old.
 The child could develop Reye syndrome if he or she takes aspirin.
 Reye syndrome can cause life-threatening brain and liver damage.
 Check the child's medicine labels for aspirin, salicylates, or oil of wintergreen.

 Injury or wound care:

 If the child has injuries, ask for information about how to take care of them.

 Care for a child victim of physical abuse:

 - Report suspected or known physical abuse.
 It may be hard to report physical abuse in children, but it is very important.
-Healthcare providers can help the child if he is at risk for or is a victim of physical abuse.
+Healthcare providers can help the child if he or she is at risk for or is a victim of physical abuse.
 Healthcare providers are required by law to report physical abuse.
-The child may need to leave the current living situation and be placed in foster care to protect him from abuse.
+The child may need to leave the current living situation and be placed in foster care to protect him or her from abuse.